anki-geo/ultimate-geography/CONTRIBUTING.md

 Flag similarities are always **mutual**: if flag A is similar to flag B, then flag B is similar to flag A. To determine whether two flags are similar enough to warrant mutual _Flag similarity_ information, their differences must first be **identified** and **classified**.
 The following classification applies:

 - **Critical differences (C)**
-  - presence/absence of decoration - i.e. symbol, coat of arms, etc.
+  - presence/absence of decoration - e.g., symbol, coat of arms, etc.
 - **Major differences (M)**
-  - same colours in different positions (e.g. two swapped, three rotated)
+  - same colours in different positions (e.g., two swapped, three rotated)
-  - decorations of different types in same position (e.g. symbol vs. coat of arms)
+  - decorations of different types in same position (e.g., symbol vs. coat of arms)
-  - decorations of same type in different positions (e.g. star(s) above/below band for Curaçao/Nauru)
+  - decorations of same type in different positions (e.g., star(s) above/below band for Curaçao/Nauru)
 - **Minor differences (m)**
-  - slightly different colours (e.g. shade of blue, red vs. maroon, darker green)
+  - slightly different colours (e.g., shade of blue, red vs. maroon, darker green)
-  - slightly different geometry (e.g. width, number of serrated edges for Qatar/Bahrain, size of canton)
+  - slightly different geometry (e.g., width, number of serrated edges for Qatar/Bahrain, size of canton)
-  - different decoration of same type in same position (e.g. different symbol, different coat of arms)
+  - different decoration of same type in same position (e.g., different symbol, different coat of arms)
-  - decorations of same type in different amounts (e.g. fewer stars)
+  - decorations of same type in different amounts (e.g., fewer stars)
-  - decorations of same type with different colours (e.g. white vs. red stars for Australia/New Zealand)
+  - decorations of same type with different colours (e.g., white vs. red stars for Australia/New Zealand)
 - **Negligible differences (n)**
-  - subtly different colours - i.e. [ΔE](https://github.com/axelboc/anki-ultimate-geography/issues/50#issuecomment-525902404) < 30
+  - subtly different colours - i.e., [ΔE](https://github.com/axelboc/anki-ultimate-geography/issues/50#issuecomment-525902404) < 30
   - subtly different geometry

 Two flags are then elligible for _Flag similarity_ information when they respect the two rules below: